Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

    The Armature Bones panel in Pose mode.

-Even though you have the *Segm* setting available in *Edit* mode (bones sub-panel, in the *Armature Bones* panel), you should switch to the *Pose* mode (:kbd:`Ctrl-Tab`) to edit these "smooth" bones' properties - one explanation to this strange need is that in *Edit* mode, even in *B-Bone* visualization, bones are drawn as sticks, so you can't visualize the effects of these settings.
+Even though you have the *Segm* setting available in *Edit mode* (bones sub-panel, in the *Armature Bones* panel), you should switch to the *Pose mode* (:kbd:`Ctrl-Tab`) to edit these "smooth" bones' properties - one explanation to this strange need is that in *Edit mode*, even in *B-Bone* visualization, bones are drawn as sticks, so you can't visualize the effects of these settings.